MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 ms.localizationpriority: medium
 ---

-# Get started with Windows ML
+# Get started with Windows ML (UWP app)

 In this tutorial, we'll build a simple UWP app that uses a trained machine learning model to recognize a numeric digit drawn by the user.
-This tutorial primarily focuses on how to load and use Windows ML in your app.
+This tutorial primarily focuses on how to load and use Windows ML in your UWP app.

 ## Prerequisites